dvrpc/crash-db/README.md

 The script assumes that data files (CSVs) are in data/ relative to the project directory, which are then copied to appropriate folders (configurable via environment variables if necessary) to ease access by Postgresql's <a href="https://www.postgresql.org/docs/17/sql-copy.html">COPY</a>.

+### Utility Scripts

+The way these are invoked may change.
+At present, there's one script, at src/diff_headers.sh, which checks that all the headers in the data files are the same across each table/state/year.
+Run it with `./src/diff_headers.sh <state> <year>` from the project root.

 ## Data

 ### PennDOT